 Reductions in glutamate activity seem to increase anxious behavior, and glutamate levels within the hippocampus — which is the part of the brain primarily involved in regulating emotions and memory — seem particularly important.

-Earlier studies have also concluded that two other regions of the brain work with the hippocampus to modulate anxiety; called area 25 and area 32, these regions form part of the prefrontal cortex.
+Earlier studies have also concluded that two other regions of the brain work with the hippocampus to modulate anxiety; called area 25 and area 32, these regions form part of the

 However, our understanding of glutamate's role in anxiety is not fully formed — other studies have produced conflicting results.

-As an example, a study using nonanxious rats found that a reduction of activity at some glutamate receptor subtypes in the hippocampus actually reduced levels of anxiety.
+As an example, a study using nonanxious rats found that a reduction of activity at some glutamate receptor subtypes in the hippocampus actually

 The authors of the latest study wanted to examine the role of glutamate in anxiety in more detail.
 To get a clearer picture, they ran a series of experiments on marmosets.